Sloven/LinkManager/README.md

-# LinkManager
+# LinkManager.
-Back-end for Link Manager with web API
+Back-end for Link Manager with web API.

+# What is all about.
+This project is about resource managent aka links.
+It should do:
+ - Bookmarks: easy to search bookmarked resources over the internet.
+Simple url like www.lm.com/username/ should open a list of saved bookmarks for that username.
+ - URL rules: Password protection, Delayed access, email protection etc.
+ - URL shortener.

-Install.
+# Install.

 1) Build the solution.